opf/openproject/help/user-guide/backlogs-scrum/manage-sprints/README.md

 # Create a new sprint

+In order to work with the Backlogs module, at least one sprint needs to be created in the project settings.

 Sprints are technically a version in OpenProject.
 Therefore, creating a sprint is done following the same procedure as for creating a new version.

 It is advisable to number your sprints chronologically for a better overview.
 Sprints usually run for a fixed period of approx. two to three weeks.
 In order to configure these settings, click on the Sprint title in the  backlogs view.

 For some settings, such as start and end date, you can  also use in-line editing.

-Click on the arrow next to a sprint and select -> *Properties*.
+Click on the green **+ Version** button to add a new sprint.
+Click on the arrow next to a sprint and select -> *Properties* to edit a sprint.

 ![User-guide-backlogs-manage-sprints](User-guide-backlogs-manage-sprints.png)